 Cuvee des Sommeliers has 10.7 hectares in the Chateauneuf du Pape appellation.
 9.4 hectares are planted for grapes to produce red wine.
 1.3 hectares are reserved for the production of white wine grapes.

-Cuvee des Sommeliers produces 2 wines, a red Chateauneuf du Pape wine and a Chateauneuf du Pape Blanc.
+Cuvee des Sommeliers produces 2 wines, 1 red Chateauneuf du Pape wine and 1 Chateauneuf du Pape Blanc.

-Cuvee des Sommeliers Chateauneuf du Pape is made from a blend of 66% Grenache, 12% Syrah and 10% Cinsault.
-However, the estates also owns some Mourvedre vines as well.
-The Grenache is on averge more than 50 years of age.
+The Grenache is on average more than 50 years of age.
 A partial destemming of the grapes take place.
 The wine is aged in a combination of old foudres and small oak tanks for an average of 18 months in older, used barrels before bottling.

 Cuvee des Sommeliers Chateauneuf du Pape Blanc is produced from a blend of 35% Grenache Blanc, 35% Clairette and 30% Bourboulenc.
 The wines are aged 4-6 months in vat before bottling.harvest is sold to negociants.

-Serving and Decanting Cuvee des Sommeliers with Wine, Food Pairing Tips
+Serving Cuvee des Sommeliers with Wine, Food Pairing Tips

 The white wine of Cuvee des Sommeliers is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.